rubenarocha14/EventTracker/README.md

 trace regarding missing annotations or mapping errors.

 # Lessons Learned pt.
 3
 Not necessarily a lesson, but a current struggle and hopefully soon solution.
 I have a logo image displayed in the header, however I couldn't figure out how to add an onclick event to get it to display the initial index page.
 I'd like to figure that out to make the site more functionally sound.
+Currently, to exit out of the player detail and show the create player form again, you have to refresh the site.
+Otherwise you end up stuck on the page with only update and delete functionality.

 # Technology
 STS, Postman, Udemy, Git, GitHub, JS, CSS, Angular